mui/mui-x/docs/data/data-grid/group-pivot/group-pivot.md

 ## Aggregation [<span class="plan-premium"></span>](https://mui.com/store/items/material-ui-pro/)

-### Without grouping
+### Set aggregation

-Example without row grouping and with aggregated values in a footer row
+#### Initialize the aggregation

 {{"demo": "AggregationInitialState.js", "bg": "inline"}}

+#### Controlled aggregation

+TODO

-### With grouping
+### Usage with row grouping

+#### Footer

-Example with row grouping and with aggregated values on the group row.
+Example with row grouping and with aggregated values on a footer row for each group.

+{{"demo": "AggregationRowGroupingFooter.js", "bg": "inline"}}

+#### Inline

-You can also put the aggregated values on a footer row for each group.
+You can also put the aggregated values on the group row itself.

+{{"demo": "AggregationRowGroupingInline.js", "bg": "inline"}}

+### Custom aggregation function

+{{"demo": "AggregationCustomFunction.js", "bg": "inline"}}

+### Aggregation with custom rendering

+If the column you are aggregating from have a `renderCell` property, the aggregated cell will call it with a `params.aggregation` object to let you decide whether you want to render your custom UI for it.

+This objects contains a `hasCellUnit` which lets you know if the current aggregation has the same unit as the rest of this column's data (for instance, if your column is in `$`, does the aggregated value is also in `$` or is it unit-less)

+In the example below, you can see that all the aggregation function are rendered with the rating UI except the `size` one because it is not a valid rating.

-{{"demo": "AggregationRowGrouping.js", "bg": "inline"}}
+{{"demo": "AggregationRenderCell.js", "bg": "inline"}}

 ## 🚧 Pivoting [<span class="plan-premium"></span>](https://mui.com/store/items/material-ui-pro/)